knuthaug/blog.knuthaugen.no/code/_posts/2025-11-28-living-with-deep-dependency-structures.md

 ### The Low-hanging Fruit

 I make no claim to have solved this issue once and for all.
 My team got a real eye opener on the first shai-hulud attack and implemented some organisational and technical changes that we think have helped.
 Stress was much lower this last round, but you're never really safe, are you?
 Some of these things apply to other parts of the project than just the JavaScript packages, but I think they're just as relevant.
 Some of these are also only possible in [pnpm](https://pnpm.io/) and I would highly suggest you upgrade (yes upgrade) if you're still using npm.
 Pnpm implemented their `minimumReleaseAge`<sup><a href="#ref4">4</a></sup> configuration setting just days after the first attack.
+It also, since version 10, automatically blocks `postinstall` scripts, which is the mechanism for the recent attacks.
 It's also faster and has better dependency management than npm in general.
 Also it supports mono-repos out of the box.
 More on that later.

 First of all, your dependencies _are_ a part of your application, not some loose add-on you don't have to worry about.
 In fact, you should worry much more about the dependencies than your own code precisely because you haven't written it yourself.
 I realise this is something that will cost you a lot of time and effort, but you should consider doing things like